Information Extraction in Low-Resource Scenarios: Survey and Perspective: Comparison, Discussion and Outlook

-\item \emph{Focusing on practical low-resource settings.} Observably, many current low-resource KE models are research-oriented and based on unrealistic data distributions.
-In the real world, it is unnatural to leverage the ideal quantity of candidate classes and samples.
-Therefore, we argue that it is necessary to put forward realistic low-resource settings, further establish low-resource benchmarks and evaluation metrics (\eg, low-computation/low-memory cost, fast inference) with reasonable development set in line with practical scenarios, and finally formulate application-oriented low-resource KE tasks.
+\item \emph{Focusing on practical low-resource settings and applications.} Current low-resource {\ours} models are mostly research-oriented which is unrealistic in real world settings.
+It is essential to explore practical low-resource {\ours} and applications, especially involving out-of-distribution (OOD) data, establishing benchmarks and evaluation metrics (\eg, low-computation/memory cost).

-\item \emph{Equipping models with adaptable inference.} Present low-resource KE techniques are mostly domain-specific and challenging to adapt to other fields.
-For example, a low-resource KE model trained on a medical corpus may fail to adapt to the emerging financial corpus.
-We consider that low-resource KE should be robust to domain shift instead of domain-specific.
-Thus lifelong low-resource KE in the task-incremental setting is a promising direction.

-\item \emph{Robust, faithful and interpretable KE.} In low-resource scenarios, most KE models may obtain undesirable and unstable results, indicating the necessity of designing robust, faithful and interpretable models.
-We argue that it is necessary to design new KE datasets to address these issues, allowing the model to understand what to extract and why.
-Additionally, to incorporate human feedback into the training process can further improve the accuracy and fairness of the model, and mitigate the risk of extracting biased or discriminatory information.

-\item \emph{Developing neuro-symbolic architectures.} Since most low-resource KE approaches are based on neural networks, they lack transparency and robustness.
-Considering that the target knowledge of KE is in symbolic form, it is intuitive to study neuro-symbolic approaches that combine traditional rule-based KE methods with the latest deep learning techniques.
-Furthermore, symbolic knowledge can also reduce dependence on data, which is naturally suitable for low-resource scenarios.

-\item \emph{Unifying KE.} Recent developments in tasks, models, and datasets for low-resource KE have led to task-specialized modeling advances, making each task seemingly incompatible and specific.
-Therefore, instead of solving common challenges in KE, improvements of recent models are prone to be exclusive to a single task, domain, or dataset.
-We argue that it is beneficial to study the unified KE framework.
-Moreover, it is promising to study multi-task learning on unified KE, enabling knowledge sharing and cross-task generalization.